Race666/Metex-M3850D/readme.md

 $Metex.Close()
 ```

-## Project 2: An adapter to connect to multimeter by a UART to USB Converter (CB2102)
+## Project 2: An adapter to connect a multimeter by a UART to USB Converter (CB2102) to a PC
 The Kicad project is a simple convert to connect to M3850D to a TTL UART to USB Converter

 The Serial port of the Multimeter: